How to Safely Choose OTC Medications

 The label will tell you what to avoid while taking the medicine.
 Like prescription medicines, some OTC drugs can cause side effects or reactions.
 Read the label to see what to avoid while you’re taking an OTC drug.

 Take medication exactly as stated on the label.
 If that dosage or amount does not help your symptoms, talk to your health care provider or pharmacist.

 You should use extra caution when taking more than 1 medication at a time.

-Some prescription medications contain the same ingredients that are in OTC medications.
+Some prescription medications contain the same ingredients as OTCs.
 Combining 2 or more of these medications would result in an overdose.

 If, for example, you take a prescription drug that contains acetaminophen, and then take an OTC form of acetaminophen, you could risk developing liver failure.